trashpirate/py-research/README.md

 Install package with:

 1. Clone the repo
-2. Run `pip install py_research` in root directory of repository
+2. Run `pip install --user .` in root directory of repository

 **Classification**
 `classification.py`